AdaptiveCpp/AdaptiveCpp/doc/env_variables.md

 * `HIPSYCL_RT_MAX_CACHED_NODES`: Maximum number of nodes that the runtime buffers before flushing work.
 * `HIPSYCL_SSCP_FAILED_IR_DUMP_DIRECTORY`: If non-empty, hipSYCL will dump the IR of code that fails SSCP JIT into this directory.
 * `HIPSYCL_RT_GC_TRIGGER_BATCH_SIZE`: Number of nodes in flight that trigger a garbage collection job to be spawned
+* `HIPSYCL_RT_OCL_NO_SHARED_CONTEXT`: If set to a non-zero value, instructs the OpenCL backend to not attempt to construct a shared context across devices within a platform.
+This can be necessary on OpenCL implementations that do not support this.
+Note that if shared contexts are unavailable, support for data transfers between devices might be limited as the devices can no longer directly talk to each other.